jamiemac87/pokemon-store/README.md

 Postman can be downloaded [here](https://www.getpostman.com/downloads/).
 You can find the postman collections and environments within the postman folder of this repo.

+## Install project dependencies

+Run `yarn` to install all the projects dependencies.

 ## Development server

 Run `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.